-In 1769 he was appointed second in Council in Madras.
+In 1769 he Warren Hastings was appointed in Council in Madras.

-Two years later he received his great opportunity when he was sent back to Bengal as governor in charge of the company’s affairs there.
+Two years later he was sent back to Bengal as governor in charge of the company’s affairs there.

 Warren Hastings ended the Dual System put forth by Robert Clive.

-He introduced settlement of land revenue in 1772 farming out lands to the highest bidder on annual basis.
+He introduced settlement of land revenue in 1772 farming outlands to the highest bidder on an annual basis.

 Following things were happened during Warren Hastings’ tenure: